MicrosoftDocs/WSL/WSL/wsl2-install.md

 * **The requested operation could not be completed due to a virtual disk system limitation.
 Virtual hard disk files must be uncompressed and unencrypted and must not be sparse.**
     * Please check [WSL Github thread #4103](https://github.com/microsoft/WSL/issues/4103) where this issue is being tracked for updated information.

+* **The term 'wsl' is not recognized as the name of a cmdlet, function, script file, or operable program.**
+    * Ensure that the [Windows Subsystem for Linux Optional Component is installed](./wsl2-install.md#enable-the-virtual-machine-platform-optional-component-and-make-sure-wsl-is-enabled).<br> Additionally, if you are using an Arm64 device and running this command from PowerShell, you will receive this error.
+Instead run `wsl.exe` from [PowerShell Core](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-6), or Command Prompt.